 BHV Water Sources BHV water comes from two primary wells, with two back-up wells, to service the village's 140 homes.
 The wells draw from aquifers extending to the north and northeast of BHV.
-A Wellhead Protection Plan was approved by the State of Michigan in April 1997 and is currently being updated by the BHV Water Resources Advisory Committee.
-One of the first in the state, this plan identifies BHV water sources, possible risks of contamination and strategies to ensure the future safety of the water supply.
-The complete report is available for public inspection from the BHV Clerk's office (734-222-5209 or bhyclerk@comcast.net).
+A Wellhead Protection Plan was first approved by the State of Michigan in April 1997 with an update approved in December 2013.
+This plan identifies BHV water sources, possible risks of contamination and strategies to ensure the future safety of the water supply.
+The complete Wellhead Protection Plan is available for public inspection from the BHV Clerk's office (734-222-5209, bhvclerk@comcast.net), or online at www.vil-bartonhills.org.

 Source Water Assessment The State of Michigan performed an assessment of BHV source water in 2003 to determine the susceptibility, or relative potential, of contamination.
 The susceptibility rating is on a six-tiered scale from "very-low" to "high" based primarily on geologic sensitivity, water chemistry and contaminant sources.
 Data from all four BHV wells indicate that the groundwater is obtained from a confined aquifer.
 The geologic sensitivity for a confined aquifer is characterized as "low."
-For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209 or bhvclerk@comcast.net)
+For more information about the Source Water Assessment report, contact the BHV Clerk's Office (734-222-5209, bhyclerk@comcast.net)